whaakman/azure-docs.nl-nl/articles/cognitive-services/Content-Moderator/moderation-reviews-quickstart-dotnet.md

     /// <summary>
     /// The name of the log file to create.
     /// </summary>
-    /// <remarks>Relative paths are ralative the execution directory.</remarks>
+    /// <remarks>Relative paths are relative to the execution directory.</remarks>
     private const string OutputFile = "OutputLog.txt";

 #### <a name="add-the-following-constants-and-static-fields-to-the-program-class-in-programcs"></a>Voeg de volgende constanten en statische velden die u wilt de **programma** klasse in Program.cs.